github/codeql/java/ql/lib/change-notes/2024-06-13-kotlin-qltest-support.md

 ---
 category: fix
 ---

-* Support of `codeql test run` for Kotlin sources has been fixed.
+* Support for `codeql test run` for Kotlin sources has been fixed.